sagastya/ETL-Project/README.md

 # ETL-Project
-Group project with classmates from Georgia Tech Bootcamp
+Team project with classmates from Georgia Tech Bootcamp